Some people wake up in a drunken haze. But, no, not ol’ Moggie- he wakes up in a graphite haze.

 Which has always been a goal for my range of styles.
 I’ve never wanted to completely reproduce one style with a different material.
 I’d much prefer to make each material individual and to develop a range of strengths (and weaknesses) for each one, countering those with the other materials, and generally keeping each approach fresh.
 Of course, at times, I’ll try to reproduce a similar style to see how that works or to observe the results of it.
 Or to compare differences between the sets of results.

 I’ve continued to work on that piece over the last few days, too.

-I posted a second WIP photo (which you can see here), thought about how far I wanted to take this piece, and even revisited an earlier doodled Super Mutant (which you can also see here).
+I posted a second WIP (which you can see on Twitter), thought about how far I wanted to take this piece, and even revisited an earlier doodled Super Mutant (which you can also see on Twitter).
 Twitter is a really good place to follow me if you’d like to see more doodles, sketches, and WIP photos.
-(That said, anything for the site/for WordPress will always end up here.)
+That said, anything for the site/for WordPress will always end up here.

 I’m quite happy with how Twitter has progressed over the last few months.
 In fact, I’m quite happy with how the whole collection of sites have progressed.
 I still think Moggie @ WordPress is one of the strongest additions in supporting the main site and the other social media profiles, and I’m working on something (unannounced) that is in a similar vein at the moment.
 It’s nice to be able to take a step back and be pleased with how things are progressing, though.
 It’s a good start to 2016 at least as I can focus less on site/social media maintenance and more on content.
 I’ve also liked a lot of the new posts I’ve put out in January.